Sorrow446/MOOV-DL/README.md

 ### Binary
 1. Put FFmpeg binary in MOOV-DL's folder ([Windows](https://github.com/BtbN/FFmpeg-Builds/releases) | [Linux](https://johnvansickle.com/ffmpeg/)).
 It is needed for segment concatenation.
 2. Fill in config.json (any specified CLI arguments will override these).
+3. Call it with your args via Command Prompt. `moov-dl_x86.exe -u <album url>`

 ### Source
 1. Put FFmpeg binary in MOOV-DL's folder ([Windows](https://github.com/BtbN/FFmpeg-Builds/releases) | [Linux](https://johnvansickle.com/ffmpeg/)).
 It is needed for segment concatenation.
 2. Install requirements. `pip3 install -r requirements.txt`
 3. Fill in config.json (any specified CLI arguments will override these).
-4. Run. `python/python3 moov-dl.py`
+4. Call it with your args. `python/python3 moov-dl.py -u <album url>`

 ### Termux
 1. Unpack `MOOV-DL-main.zip`.
 This guide will be using the downloads folder.
 2. Install Python 3. `pkg install python`
 3. Install requirements. `pip3 install -r /storage/emulated/0/download/MOOV-DL-main/requirements.txt`
 4. Fill in config.json (any specified CLI arguments will override these). `/storage/emulated/0/download/MOOV-DL-main/config.json`
-5. Run. `python /storage/emulated/0/download/MOOV-DL-main/moov-dl.py`
+5. Call it with your args. `python /storage/emulated/0/download/MOOV-DL-main/moov-dl.py -u <album url>`

 Downloaded albums will be stored at `<script dir>\MOOV-DL downloads` unless you specify otherwise.
 CD'ing will be handled for you.
 MOOV-DL will add itself as a device to your account upon logging in.
 It will appear as "Google+PIXEL+2XL".
 [Remove devices here](https://moov.hk/#/user/deviceMapping).